Artist Reflections: leading British artists collaborate at RAMM

 Previous Artist Reflections

-Polly Morgan created You Are Here as a reflection on RAMM’s natural history collections.
+Polly Morgan created You Are Here as a reflection on RAMM’s natural sciences collections.
 ‘You Are Here’ was displayed August 2014- March 2015; and Polly generously donated the artwork to RAMM’s permanent collection.

 Mark Anstee has created Anstee’s RAMMYRIORAMA, a poster painting which is a reflection on RAMM’s ethnography collections.
 It is currently on display in the World Cultures galleries until 6 September 2015.